Romanian systematization programme: Implementation and results

+Ianca (shown in a postcard) became a town in 1989, as a result of the programme.
+A model for a small town in geographically flat plain areas.

+Romania had traditionally been a largely rural country, with the vast majority of the population living in villages when the Romanian Communist Party (PCR) came to power after World War II.
+By the early ‘60s, the rural population still amounted for two-thirds of the population.

 Ceaușescu felt fed-up by continuous United States Congressional scrutiny of Romania's human rights record, a scrutiny hindering his long-cherished "grand design".
-Shortly after his "cocky" gesture on MFN, Ceaușescu announced the most sweeping and ominous plan of his regime up to that point, involving the liquidation of up to 8,000 villages.
-On 3 March 1988, speaking at an official conference, Ceaușescu announced: by the year 2000, 7,000 - 8,000 of Romania's 13,123 villages would be "modernized", as in transformed into 558 "agro-industrial" centers.
+Shortly after his gesture on MFN, Ceaușescu announced the most sweeping and ominous plan of his regime, involving the liquidation of up to 8,000 villages.
+On 3 March 1988, speaking at an official conference, Ceaușescu announced that by the year 2000, 7,000 - 8,000 of Romania's 13,123 villages would be "modernized", as in transformed into 558 "agro-industrial" centres.
 The Ilfov Agricultural Sector around Bucharest was chosen by Ceaușescu as a showpiece (to be completed by 1992-1993), as a model for emulation by the rest of the country.
 The first evictions and demolitions took place in August 1988.
-Only 2-3 days were given before shops were closed down and bus services were stopped, forcing the inhabitants into the selected villages.
-Whole communities were moved to blocks in Otopeni and Ghermănești, where as much as 10 families had to share one kitchen and the sewage system had not been completed.
-In other villages across the country, "ugly" concrete Civic Center buildings began to emerge in the centers of the planned new towns.
-Around 18 villages had suffered major demolitions by the end of 1989 while 5 others were completely razed.
-According to the Wall Street Journal: "In the countryside, smashed hamlets and villages are making way for the same prefabricated housing blocks of Orwellian Bucharest.".
-The systematization program encountered resistance from villagers and local authorities alike.
-Local revolts against systematization were reported in the villages of Petrova, Monor and Parva.
-Local officials were threatened, while in other places officials refused to carry out orders.
-The director of the Miercurea Ciuc County Savings Bank resigned in protest over pressure to designate his native village of Păuleni-Ciuc a street of the nearby town of Frumoasa.
-The systematization program was terminated on 26 December 1989, the day after the trial and execution of Nicolae and Elena Ceaușescu.
+Only two to three days were given before shops were closed down and bus services were stopped, forcing the inhabitants into the selected villages.
+Whole communities were moved to blocks in Otopeni and Ghermănești, where as many as ten families had to share one kitchen and the sewage system had not been completed.
+In other villages, "ugly" concrete civic centre buildings began to emerge in the planned new towns.
+Around eighteen villages had suffered major demolitions by the end of 1989, while five others were completely razed.
+According to the Wall Street Journal: "In the countryside, smashed hamlets and villages are making way for the same prefabricated housing blocks of Orwellian Bucharest."
+The systematization programme encountered resistance from both villagers and local authorities.
+The US Congress claimed local revolts against systematization had taken place in the villages of Petrova, Monor and Parva.
+Local officials were supposedly threatened, while in other places officials allegedly refused to carry out their orders.
+The director of the Miercurea Ciuc County Savings Bank supposedly resigned in protest over pressure to designate his native village of Păuleni-Ciuc as a street of the nearby town of Frumoasa.